Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 33. Aynsc Javascript

 Asynchronous programming is a form of parallel programming that does not blocks your code flow means your multiple tasks can be done at a time.
-To perform asynchronous programming in javascript we specially uses 3 thngs callbacks ,promises and async-await .
+To perform asynchronous programming in javascript we specially uses 3 things callbacks ,promises and async-await .

 1. callbacks function:A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.